ibm-cloud-docs/containers/cs_app_plan.md

 <dt>Microservice traffic encryption</dt>
 <dd>After you deploy your app, you can set up a service mesh and enable mTLS encryption for traffic between services in the mesh.
 To get started, [set up the managed Istio add-on](/docs/containers?topic=containers-istio).
 Then, follow the steps in [Securing in-cluster traffic by enabling mTLS](/docs/containers?topic=containers-istio-mesh#mtls).</dd>
 <dt>Pod traffic management</dt>
 <dd>By default, any pod has access to any other pod in the cluster.
 Additionally, any pod has access to any services that are exposed by the pod network, such as a metrics service, the cluster DNS, the API server, or any services that you manually create in your cluster.
 [Kubernetes network policies](/docs/containers?topic=containers-network_policies#isolate_services) protect pods from internal network traffic.
-For example, if a pod does not require access to a specific service and you want to ensure that the pod cannot access that service, you can create a Kubernetes network policy to block egress from the pod to the specified service.
+For example, if most or all pods do not require access to specific pods or services, and you want to ensure that pods by default cannot access those pods or services, you can create a Kubernetes network policy to block ingress those pods or services.
 Kubernetes network policies can also help you enforce workload isolation between namespaces by controlling how pods and services in different namespaces can communicate.</dd>
 </dl>

 ## Managing access and monitoring app health